Vibrant Faith Innovation Labs

 Each Innovation Lab Includes The Components:

-- A 90-minute online Implementation Webinar for all leadership teams to plan for implementing their new initiatives (6-8 weeks after the Design Webinar)
+- Month #6: A 90-minute, online Implementation Webinar for all leadership teams to plan for implementing their new initiatives.

-- Tools and Resources at VibrantFaithSolutions.org to support design work, and Networking among congregations to share projects and ideas.
+All paticipating churches will have access to online Tools and Resources to support design wok, and Networking among congregations to share projects and ideas.

-It is important that each participating congregation form a leadership team or task force and have at least two leaders from the team at the one-day Design Workshop, and follow-up webinars.
+It is important that each participating congregation form a leadership team or task force, and have at least two leaders from the team at the two workshops.

 Sponsoring an Innovation Lab

-An Innovation Lab can be sponsored by a regional church body (diocese, synod, district, conference, presbytery), by a retreat or conference center, and by a regional group of churches, and/or by an educational institution.
+An Innovation Lab can be sponsored by a regional church body (diocese, synod, district, conference, presbytery), by a retreat or conference center, a regional group of churches, and/or by an educational institution.
 Innovation Labs can be focused on one Christian denomination or open to churches from a variety denominations.

-To sponsor an Innovation Lab: 1) select one or more of the Innovation Labs—you can combine programs into a multi-day conference by selecting different topics, 2) work with Vibrant Faith to set a date for the Design Workshop and timeline for the Webinars; 3) find a central site for the Design Workshop that has good adult meeting space and strong WiFi in the meeting room; and 5) manage promotion, registration, and finances, and 5) order the participant book and make copies of the Program Guide.
+To sponsor an Innovation Lab: 1) select one or more of the Innovation Labs—you can combine programs into a multi-day conference by selecting different topics; 2) work with Vibrant Faith to set dates for the Workshops and the Webinar; 3) find a central site for the Workshops that has good adult meeting space and strong WiFi in the meeting room; 4) manage promotion, registration, and finances, and 5) order the participant book and make copies of the Program Guide.

 Descriptions of Innovation Labs

-The Adult Faith Formation Innovation Lab guides the leadership team in developing a plan that can engage every adult around their interests, concerns, questions, and spiritual and faith journeys; in designing new programming for young adults, midlife adults, mature adults, and/or older adults; and in utilizing digital media and methods to facilitate faith growth.
-In the 21st century the abundance of high quality digital media and resource for adults, and the new online and digital tools and technologies makes it possible to provide faith formation for every adult.
+The Adult Faith Formation Innovation Lab guides the leaders in developing a plan that can engage every adult around their interests, concerns, questions, and spiritual and faith journeys; in designing new programming for young adults, midlife adults, mature adults, and/or older adults; and in utilizing digital media and methods to facilitate faith growth.
+In the 21st century the abundance of high quality digital media and resources for adults and new online and digital tools and technologies makes it possible to provide faith formation for every adult.